Sheet metal

 Specific checks for this calculator

-What K-factor should I start with for 90-degree air bends?
+What K-factor should I use for air bending?